thunder-red-star/villager-bot-auto-miner/README.md

+*update 3: archived as part of github spring cleaning*

 *update 2: dead project but if you want it to be revived please make an issue WITH WHAT YOU WANT TO BE REVIVED / UPDATED (cough Shwayz cough)*

 *update: he botbanned me **and** banned me so this isn't coming down any time soon :)*